PurplePoet25/ToAshAgain/README.md

 ## 📝 License

-MIT License – free to play, study, and modify.
-Please credit the original creator if you share or build upon this work.
+Custom License – All rights reserved.
+This project is free to play and study, but may not be republished, sold, or modified without explicit permission.
+For inquiries, contact the creator.